Product Requirements Document

 • UXPin: The UXPin template is more comprehensive, with examples and descriptions to help the documentation process along.

-In case you’re looking to work on your first project as a product manager or owner, you can also create your own PRD template for future use.
+If you’re looking to work on your first project as a product manager or owner, you can also create your own PRD template for future use.
 This will also be better if you need a custom template to suit your workforce or product specs.

 However, considering the added value that comes with the aforementioned templates and others like them, it’s better to avoid unnecessary document errors and choose one of them.